There are two types of criminal offences:

 - Both the prosecution and the defence may make final submissions relating to the case.

 - The judge will make their decision about whether you are guilty or not guilty of the offence, based on the evidence given.
-To find you guilty, they must believe that it has been proven beyond all reasonable doubt that you are guilty.
+To find you guilty, they must believe that it has been proven beyond all reasonable doubt that you have committed all elements of the offence.

 - If the judge finds that you are guilty of the offence, they may decide the sentence.